isniz/isniz/sql_queries.md

     |    2 | Zoran      | Vrcelj        | 381677561169 | Yettel Serbia |
     |    7 | Aleksandar | Zelenbaba     | 381628947323 | A1            |
     +------+------------+---------------+--------------+---------------+

+## Summary

+Resulting tables show the power of SQL JOINS.
+Where there is an identical data in database, it could help to connect different kinds of information and find interesting and maybe unexpected relations.